Projects

 JC Zhao, Myung-Joong Hwang

 Frustration is an interesting phenomenon in spin physics, where the system cannot minimize its energy due to conflicting constraints.
-We show that the order parameters during a superradiant phase transition can also be frustrated.
+We show that the order parameters during a superradiant phase transition can also become frustrated.
 This can lead to many exotic critical behaviors, such as the emergence of two diverging time scales.

 Anomalous multicritical phenomena and frustration induced by synthetic magnetic fields